+Group & individual performance impacts executives' remuneration in four ways:

+Non-financial performance

+Individual and Group performance against the annual non-financial objectives set by the Board is a key consideration when the Board determines the Base Salary and Total Remuneration package of an executive

-Group & individual performance impacts executives' remuneration in four ways: Impact 1: Impact 2: Impact 3: Impact 4: Non-financial performance Equity-based awards to align Performance Right vesting actual remuneration with subject to ATSR long-term business success
+Equity-based awards to align actual remuneration with long-term business success

-- Individual and Group performance against the annual non-financial objectives set by the Board is a key consideration when the Board determines the Base Salary and Total Remuneration package of an executive - · Share price movements and dividends impact the value of equity over the three to five-year holding period and aligns reward with shareholder outcomes. - · Failure to deliver strong share price and dividend outcomes has a significant impact on individual remuneration outcomes. - · Performance Right vesting is subject to a three-year ATSR measure that aligns reward with shareholder outcomes.
+- Share price movements and dividends impact the value of equity over the three to five-year holding period and aligns reward with shareholder outcomes. - Failure to deliver strong share price and dividend outcomes has a significant impact on individual remuneration outcomes.

+Performance Right vesting subject to ATSR

-- The significant proportion of Total Remuneration delivered via Performance Rights only vests subject to performance against challenging ATSR targets. - Ultimate discretion from the Board to adjust remuneration in light of performance - The Board has discretion to reduce, cancel or clawback equity remuneration if group or individual performance is significantly below expectations, or in the event of individual misconduct.
-The discretion can be applied at grant, vesting, or - Remuneration can be adjusted prior to grant, during vesting, and after vesting as a result of performance.
+- Performance Right vesting is subject to a three-year ATSR measure that aligns reward with shareholder outcomes. - The significant proportion of Total Remuneration delivered via Performance Rights only vests subject to performance against challenging ATSR targets.

+Ultimate discretion from the Board to adjust remuneration in light of performance

+- The Board has discretion to reduce, cancel or clawback equity remuneration if group or individual performance is significantly below expectations, or in the event of individual misconduct.
+The discretion can be applied at grant, vesting, or during the equity holding period. - Remuneration can be adjusted prior to grant, during vesting, and after vesting as a result of performance.